About this report

 - Office of National Intelligence.

-The acting Inspector-General has reviewed the agencies’ compliance with Part VIIIA between 16 May 2020 and 16 November 2020 and provided an unclassified report for the Commissioner to consider in preparing a report under section 94ZB.
+The Inspector-General has reviewed the agencies’ compliance with Part VIIIA between 16 November 2020 and 15 May 2021 and provided an unclassified report for the Commissioner to consider in preparing this report.

-- The acting Inspector-General is satisfied that the relevant agencies have policies and procedures in place and are taking reasonable steps to avoid intentional collection or use of COVID app data.
+- The Inspector-General remains satisfied that the agencies have appropriate policies and procedures in place and are taking reasonable steps to avoid intentional collection of COVID app data.

-- Incidental collection in the course of the lawful collection of other data has occurred (and is permitted by the Privacy Act); however there is no evidence that any agency within IGIS jurisdiction has decrypted, accessed or used any COVID app data.
+- Incidental collection in the course of the lawful collection of other data has occurred (and is permitted by the Privacy Act).
+However, there is no evidence that any agency has deliberately targeted, or decrypted, accessed or used any COVID app data.
+IGIS also found the agencies are taking reasonable steps to quarantine and delete such data as soon as practicable after becoming aware of it.

 Section 94D(6): The process of identifying persons who have been in contact with a person who has tested positive for the coronavirus known as COVID‑19, and includes: